A fixed end-of-support date with no migration plan

 We build external tools that sit alongside GP and address the functional gaps without adding more technical debt to the GP layer: customer portals, approval workflows, data entry interfaces for field staff, and reporting tools that connect back to GP for financial data.

-Multi-app stack for businesses who want modern and modular.
-Business Central for Microsoft's recommended path.
-NetSuite for complex multi-entity.
-MYOB Acumatica for Australian mid-market.
+Popular paths include Xero for simpler finance-led conversions, Business Central for Microsoft's recommended path, NetSuite for complex multi-entity operations, and MYOB Acumatica for Australian mid-market teams.

 You do not have to replace GP with another big ERP.
 Some GP businesses, particularly those at the smaller end of the mid-market, retire GP entirely by moving to a connected stack of best-of-breed apps: Xero or MYOB for core accounting, Deputy or Employment Hero for HR and payroll, simPRO or ServiceM8 for field service, Unleashed or Cin7 for inventory.